JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 The 12.5% withholding tax does not apply in certain situations, including where:

 In some situations, a variation may be sought from the ATO to reduce the withholding tax rate below 12.5%.

 In addition to the above, it is proposed that, with effect from 1 July 2018, purchasers of new residential premises or a new subdivision of potential residential land will be required to withhold and remit an amount equal to 1/11th of the purchase price to the ATO at or before settlement in respect of the vendor’s goods and services tax liability.
-Click here for our December 2017 acumen article: new withholding obligation for GST on residential property transactions.

 The states of Queensland, New South Wales, Victoria and South Australia have each introduced a stamp duty surcharge on foreign persons purchasing residential real estate.
 Western Australia has announced that it will introduce a similar surcharge.